lukkeutgens/Homelab/Research/hardware.md

 ---

 ### ASUS NUC 14 PRO Core Ultra 7
+Barebone, likely more expensive than the AMD option once RAM and SSD are added.
+The SSD alone adds at least €128, and RAM still needs to be included.
+Also, the website isn't very clear about the configuration options.
 - [Product Link](https://www.coolblue.be/nl/product/951316/asus-nuc-14-pro-core-ultra-7-rnuc14rvhu700002i.html)
 - Country of origin: Taiwan
 - Price: **€720**